lengfei5/functions/README.md

-# various functions for ngs analysis
+# Functions for ngs analysis